Doctrines of Demons

 by Christine Egbert

-For as many as have sinned without law will also perish without law, and as many as have sinned in the law will be judged by the law (for not the hearers of the law are just in the sight of God, but the doers of the law will be justified.)
+Romans 2:12-13 says: For as many as have sinned without Torah will also perish without Torah, and as many as have sinned in the Torah will be judged by the Torah, for not the hearers of the Torah are just in the sight of God, but the DOERS of the TORAH will be JUSTIFIED!

-Acts 15:19 is often cited as proof that Gentile believers do not need to keep the Law of Moses, which is actually the LAW YHVH gave to Moses.
+Acts 15:19 is often cited as proof that Gentile believers do not need to keep the Torah of Moses, which is actually the Torah Lord YHVH gave to Moses.
 Let’s read it.
-(Act 15:19-20)

 “Therefore I judge that we should not trouble those from among the Gentiles who are turning to God, but that we write to them to 1. abstain from things polluted by idols, 2. from sexual immorality, 3. from things strangled, and 4. from blood.”